Yuheng3107/aichallenge/README.md

 You can move into that directory by typing ```cd aichallenge``` into the terminal.

-In order to run our app, we highly recommend setting up a virtual environment, in order to prevent conflicts in package dependencies.
+In order to run our app, we highly recommend setting up a virtual environment in order to prevent conflicts in package dependencies.
 We shall be using [venv](https://docs.python.org/3/library/venv.html) for our app.

 ### To use the virtual environment (venv), there are 2 steps required: